Understanding How FMLA Can Help

 Comments and Innuendoes

-Feeling like you’ve been mowed down by a bulldozer isn’t bad enough, but the last time you called in when the weather brought on a worsening of symptoms your supervisor made a comment, “This isn’t a great way to start the new year, you know.”
+Feeling like you’ve been mowed down by a bulldozer isn’t bad enough, but the last time you called in when the weather brought on a worsening of symptoms, your supervisor commented, “This isn’t a great way to start the new year, you know.”
 Reflecting on that comment, your heart fills with dread as you pick up the phone to call your supervisor.
-As you tell her your name, you hear the deep sigh and long silence as your supervisor comments, “what is it this time?”
+As you tell her your name, you hear the deep sigh and long silence as your supervisor comments, “What is it this time?”

 As you hang up the phone, you think of the not-so-subtle innuendoes coworkers make just loud enough for you to hear.
-“Oh, it’s raining, I’m surprised you were able to make it in today.”
+“Oh, it’s raining; I’m surprised you could make it in today.”
 “It’s unfortunate you don’t see the logic in what I’m suggesting.
 Maybe you’ll be able to see things more clearly when the weather improves.”

 Job Protection Under FMLA

-For the employer, it only protects employees who have already proved they are assets to the company – those who have worked for a full year and who regularly put in time to help the company be successful.
-For the employee who qualifies, it allows them to miss time from work to take care of themselves or their immediate family members with a serious health condition for up to three months (480 hours) during a 365 consecutive day period.
+For the employer, it only protects employees who have already proved they are assets to the company – those who have worked for a full year and regularly put in time to help the company succeed.
+For the employee who qualifies, it allows them to miss time from work to care for themselves or their immediate family members with a serious health condition for up to three months (480 hours) during a 365 consecutive day period.
 If the leave is taken during that time, they may return to work with the same pay and benefits and into the same job they left.

 FMLA Requirements